 McKelvey was selected for AEC’s Emerging Leaders Cohort in late 2016 and, as his individual project in that program, published a process guide for CEMA assessment of autonomous and robotic systems.
 As the lead cybersecurity evaluator for autonomous and robotic systems, he saw firsthand that there was confusion over what a cybersecurity and electronic warfare assessment should look like for those systems.
 “That confusion wasn’t being addressed elsewhere, so I set about creating a general process guide that was system-agnostic,” he explained.
 By separating programs from procedures and opening up his strategy for comment, he was able to gather input from more than 30 senior leaders across the acquisition community, “and the guide became a more useful tool on a faster schedule than I could have ever executed alone.”
-To read the guide, go to the online version of Army AL&T magazine.

 The guide addresses a critical gap for two emerging acquisition areas: cybersecurity and autonomous systems.
 It has been piloted with the Program Executive Office (PEO) for Simulation, Training and Instrumentation and the PEO for Combat Support and Combat Service Support (CS&CSS), McKelvey said, with PEO CS&CSS finding the guide to be useful with scoping of early contractor-led cybersecurity scans and electromagnetic activities.
 “This helps with identifying and addressing concerns early and ultimately expediting the fielding of these systems to the force,” he said.